What is Manuka honey used for?

 - Wound healing properties – Research has shown Manuka honey promotes wound healing.

-What is the difference between Australian Manuka and New Zealand Manauka?
+What is the difference between Australian Manuka and New Zealand Manuka?

 And Australia is home to more varieties of Leptospermum than anywhere else.
 New Zealand only has one species of Leptospermum tree and that is the Leptospermum scoparium.
-Whereas Australia has 85 of the 87 recorded species of Leptospermum trees including Leptospermum scoparium.
-Out of our 85 different species, just under 10 are considered bioactive with further research underway to identify more.
+Whereas Australia has 84 of the 87 recorded species of Leptospermum trees including Leptospermum scoparium.
+Out of our 84 different species, just under 10 are considered bioactive with further research underway to identify more.
 This wider variety of Manuka blossoms also gives Australian Manuka honey a smoother, sweeter taste.
 So you get all of the benefits without compromising on flavour.

 How is Manuka honey different to other honey?

 Not all honey is active.
-The active quality of honey is determined by which plant flowers bees visit to collect the nectar that they turn into honey.
-Manuka honey is sourced from a specific tree species called Leptospermum and the nectar that bees obtain from this plant is very different to that of other flora.
+The active quality of honey is determined by which flowers the bees visit to collect the nectar that they turn into honey.
+Manuka honey is sourced from a specific tree species called Leptospermum and the nectar that bees obtain from this plant is very different to that of other flora used for regular honey.